brianadit24/PySpark-Notebook/README.md

 # PySpark-Try
-Try to use Apache Spark on Python
+Trying to use Apache Spark on Python